 Process gas chromatographs are used for separating and analyzing chemical compounds in the gas phase of on-line industrial processes.

-Gas Density detectors and analyzers provide continuous measurement of gas density; as well as, several other valuable paramenters, including specific gravity and molecular weight.
+Gas density analyzers and detectors provide continuous measurement of gas density as well as several other valuable parameters, including specific gravity and percent concentration.

 The Yokogawa Advanced Reflux Sampler is designed to provide conditioning for severe service analysis needs using a simple self contained two stage system.
 The first stage is designed to provide filtration of particulate and passive cooling.

 Yokogawa’s TDLS8100 probe style analyzer operates on the principle of Tunable Diode Laser Spectroscopy (TDLS) and uses near-infrared (NIR) light to make process gas measurements.
 The TDLS8100 is an ideal solution for both oxygen and carbon monoxide measurements in process furnaces that have aggressive and corrosive components.
 The analyzer sensor is not in direct contact with the process and provides < 5-second response all while reducing time and costs associated with regular maintenance.
 The single flange entry allows direct replacement of conventional oxygen analyzers.